Supplier Sustainability Assessment9 min

 Why it matters

-We believe sustainable supply chains ensure the well-being of the people and environments they procure from, while seeking to grow the business through ethical and legal business practices. dormakaba is therefore committed to leveraging our purchasing power – where we have it – to benefit those partners whose values align most closely with ours.
+We believe sustainable supply chains ensure the well-being of the people and environments they procure from, as we seek to grow the business through ethical and legal business practices.
+We are therefore committed to leveraging our purchasing power to benefit those partners whose values align most closely with ours.

-The rise of supply chain transparency legislation points to the increasing mandate that a company must be aware of the economic, environmental and social dimensions of its supply chain, and that it must proactively monitor and manage those dimensions.
+The rise of supply chain transparency legislation points to the increasing mandate that a company must be aware of the economic, environmental, and social dimensions of its supply chain, and that it must proactively monitor and manage those dimensions.
 Our global supply chain is large and complex, which poses a challenge in this regard.
-Global purchasing volumes with external vendors correspond to approximately 48% of total sales, making the company’s procurement strategy highly relevant to achieving our financial and sustainability targets.
-The number of active suppliers for goods and services is approximately 26,500 focused in Europe (50%), North America (20%), and Asia (13%).
+Global purchasing volumes with external vendors correspond to approximately 47% of total sales, making the company’s procurement strategy highly relevant to achieving our financial and sustainability targets.
+The number of active suppliers for goods and services is approximately 25,600, with spend focused in Europe (47%), North America (26%), and Asia (18%).

-The dormakaba Supplier Code of Conduct (SCoC) outlines our requirements with regard to human rights, fair working conditions, environmental responsibility and business ethics, among others.
-It is integrated in our online bidding system and is further part of our standard supplier contracts.
+The dormakaba Supplier Code of Conduct (SCoC) outlines our requirements with regard to human rights, fair working conditions, environmental responsibility, and business ethics, among other things.
+It is integrated in our online bidding system and is also part of our standard supplier contracts.

-To ensure our suppliers contribute to social and environmental well-being, dormakaba focuses on three areas:
+To ensure our suppliers contribute to social and environmental well-being, we focus on three areas:

 - Identifying supply chain risks